GBurchell27/web-ui/.docs/simple_reddit_monitor_instructions.md

 ## When a Relevant Post is Found

-8. When you identify a post containing any of the target keywords:
+8. When you identify a post about literature reviews, systematic literature reviews or meta analysis ect
    - Click on the post title to open the full post and comments.
    - Verify that the post is indeed about a systematic review or meta-analysis.